 - Is there anything I can do about it?

-True world-ending events beyond our control are a waste of time if everyone’s going to die anyway.
+Actual world-ending events beyond our control are a waste of time if everyone’s going to die anyway.
 Right?
 Do you want to be one of the 16 people that survived an extinction-level event like a comet impact?

 Another issue overwhelmed preppers often experience is panic buying.

-For example, during a discussion on a prepper email group I’m a member of, someone mentioned having pre-cut plywood and studs to cover their windows.
+For example, during a discussion on a prepper email group, I’m a member of, someone mentioned having pre-cut plywood and studs to cover their windows.

-I believe they already had the wood but the last month would have been about the worst time to buy lumber.
+I believe they already had the wood, but the last month would have been about the worst time to buy lumber.
 Panic buying lumber would have been an expensive experience.

 Not Paying Attention To Current Events